Kennyc1012/BottomSheetMenu/README.md

 // Called when the BottomSheet it first displayed onSheetShown()

-// Called when the BottomSheet has been dismissed onSheetDismissed()
+// Called when the BottomSheet has been dismissed.
+Passed value represent which button was pressed if displaying
+// a simple message
+onSheetDismissed(int which)

 // Called when an item is selected from the BottomSheet onSheetItemSelected(MenuItem item)